 4. Burn More Energy

 Sure your ab-training and your other weight training are important, but you also have to have a good cardio plan in place.
 This can be tricky because everybody responds a little differently to various cardio regimens.
 "I like to perform 15-30 minutes of moderate-paced cardio on an empty stomach when I get up."

 However, if your body seems to utilize muscle mass more than body fat, you may want to adopt another strategy.
-Try performing cardio later in the day, using intensity cycles sometimes called interval training or HIIT, where you go easy for one minute and then work at a challenging rate for one minute.
+Try performing cardio later in the day, using intensity cycles sometimes called high-intensity interval training or HIIT.
+Where you go easy for one minute and then work at a challenging rate for one minute.

 Alternate for 20 minutes, building up to 30-40 minutes; just be sure to consume about 20 grams of whey protein before this session.
 Having the protein in your system will allow your body to spare muscle tissue while preferentially burning body fat.